9.1 To co-operate or not to co-operate?

 The more serious the offence, the less likely it is that a DPA (as opposed to prosecution) will be considered to be in the public interest.
-The legislation requires any financial penalty that forms part of a DPA (the ‘meat’ of the sentence for a company) to be broadly comparable to a fine the court would have imposed following a guilty plea.59 However, the current Director of the SFO has made clear in speeches that he would like greater flexibility to exist, such that a discount of greater than one-third could be available.
-In SFO v.
-XYZ Ltd, Sir Brian Leveson, President of the of the Queen’s Bench Division, allowed a 50 per cent discount ‘given that the admissions are far in advance of the first reasonable opportunity’ and therefore represented additional mitigation.
-The discount was described as an encouragement to others considering a similar course, and indicates that the court appears to support the Director’s view.60
+However, in the Rolls-Royce case, the court acknowledged that, notwithstanding the gravity of the wrongdoing committed by Rolls-Royce, on the right terms it was in the interests of justice to resolve the conduct by way of a DPA rather than a trial.
+The legislation requires any financial penalty that forms part of a DPA (the ‘meat’ of the sentence for a company) to be broadly comparable to a fine the court would have imposed following a guilty plea.
+However, in SFO v.
+XYZ Ltd, Sir Brian Leveson, President of the Queen’s Bench Division, allowed a 50 per cent discount ‘given that the admissions are far in advance of the first reasonable opportunity’ and therefore represented additional mitigation.

 In the regulated space, co-operation can also lead to reduced penalties.
-Although regulated firms and individuals are required to co-operate with the FCA, the authority makes clear that proactive co-operation can benefit individuals or firms in a number of ways: this can include not pursuing enforcement action,61 reduced charges or lighter sanctions being sought (something which may ultimately be reflected in the final notice).
-The FCA’s Enforcement Guide makes clear that the settlement discount scheme allows a reduction in a financial penalty or period of suspension, restriction or condition that would otherwise be imposed, according to the stage at which the agreement is reached.
+Although regulated firms and individuals are required to co-operate with the FCA, the authority makes clear that proactive co-operation can benefit individuals or firms in a number of ways: this can include not pursuing enforcement action, reduced charges or lighter sanctions being sought (something which may ultimately be reflected in the final notice).
+The FCA’s Enforcement Guide makes clear that the settlement discount scheme allows a reduction in a financial penalty or period of suspension, restriction or condition that would otherwise be imposed, if agreement is reached at an early stage.
 Co-operation appears to be becoming ever more important.
-The recent consultation on Enforcement Decision-Making considers retaining a firm’s credit for co-operation where the firm accepts the case against it but objects to the proposed penalty (at the moment, that credit is lost).62 Timetables for settlement discussions will be set for efficiency and effectiveness and the FCA will expect firms and others to give it all reasonable assistance in this regard.
+FCA procedure allows a firm to settle aspects of a case and achieve a discount in respect of those aspects, while continuing to contest other aspects of the case.
+Timetables for settlement discussions will be set for efficiency and effectiveness and the FCA will expect firms and others to give it all reasonable assistance in this regard.

 9.6 Other options besides co-operation